 Linking Words in Spanish

-What are the rules of linking words?
+What are the rules for linking words?

 Linking words, also known as transition words or connectors, are used to connect ideas within a sentence, between sentences, or between paragraphs.
 Here are some general rules to follow when using linking words: